 Q: That led you to create the new field of neuroimmunology.

 A: Yes.
 It’s around 25 years old.
 In the beginning it was dominated by immunologists working on multiple sclerosis.
 No neuroscientists were in the field.
 I tried to push it in the other direction, and that’s happening.

 Q: How do the brain and the immune system communicate with each other?

 A: They don’t speak like other tissues in which blood cells are at the site of pathology.
 It’s more like remote control.
 The construct between brain and immune system is through the barrier system—the brain has evolved its own pathways.

-Q: In the past year, researchers at the University of Virginia and the University of Helsinki independently made headlines with their discoveries that the brain had a previously undetected “lymphatic” system.
+Q: In 2015, researchers at the University of Virginia and the University of Helsinki independently made headlines with their discoveries that the brain had a previously undetected “lymphatic” system.
 How does this fit with your model?

 A: It fits very well; the brain is not isolated from circulation.
 But research into the lymphatic system has been around for several years.
 We observed similar results but did not pursue it.
 Jonathan Kipnis [who led the University of Virginia team] was a Ph.D. student in our program.
 He did very elegant work.